mark-regan/orca-terraform-dbx-ddl/table_deploy_pipeline/README.md

   - 200_seed_data.sql

 Tagging and selective execution
-- Add a header line with tags in each file that you want to selectively run:
+- Add a header line with tags in each file you may want to selectively run:
   -- tags: ddl,seed,hotfix
-- Run the pipeline with parameter tags set to a comma-separated list to include only files that have at least one of those tags.
-Examples:
-  - Run only DDL: set tags = "ddl"
-  - Run only hotfixes: set tags = "hotfix"
-  - Run DDL and seed: set tags = "ddl,seed"
-- If tags parameter is empty, all files are considered (no tag filtering).
+- The set of tags to execute is controlled by deploy.json (per environment), not a pipeline parameter.

-Config file-based tags (no pipeline change)
+Config file-based tags (no pipeline edits)
 - You can control which tags to include per environment by committing a `deploy.json` file alongside your SQL.
 - Locations checked, in priority order:
   1) `table_deploy_pipeline/sql/<env>/deploy.json`